Free Shipping + 30-Day Return Guarantee On All Cases

 The Gewa Air 2.1 case is one of the most trusted cases among professional violinists worldwide, offering exceptional protection, durability, and a sleek, modern design.
 Gewa cases are preferred by top musicians like Elisabeth Pitcairn, Midori, Jan Vogler, and Frank Peter Zimmermann, proving their reliability in safeguarding priceless instruments

-Just 4.4 lb. – Weighing only 4.4 lb., this is the lightest case, making it perfect for commuting musicians and frequent travelers who need strong protection without the extra weight
+Just 4.4 lb. – Weighing only 4.4 lb., this is the lightest oblong case, making it perfect for commuting musicians and frequent travelers who need strong protection without the extra weight.

 For those who want the absolute best in violin protection, Musafia cases are handcrafted in Italy and used by some of the world’s top violinists.
 These cases don’t just look luxurious—they are built with state-of-the-art protection technology to preserve and safeguard the instrument even under extreme conditions.